 5 – 5.5

-Think of the difference in class of properties as being the difference between brand new construction in a prime area (Class A), vs an older property in the suburbs surrounded by blue collar industry (Class C).
-Value-add properties are those that are in some form of disrepair, outdated or generally mismanaged.
+Value-add properties are those in some form of disrepair, outdated or generally mismanaged.
 More on that in another post.

-You can see the big difference in return expectations between the Philly market and coastal cities, and then between the class of properties.
-This is why so many investors in these areas are looking elsewhere for bigger returns.
+You can see a big difference in return expectations between the Philly market and coastal cities, and also between the class of properties.
+This is why so many investors in these areas are looking to other markets for larger returns.

 The numbers I use are expectations based on TRUE cap rates.
 We’ll talk about how so many deals are misrepresented.